Keanu Reeves: Personal life

 In 1998, Reeves met director David Lynch's assistant Jennifer Syme at a party thrown for his band Dogstar, and they started dating.
 On December 24, 1999, Syme gave birth eight months into her pregnancy to the couple's child, who was stillborn.
 The couple broke up several weeks afterward, but later reconciled.
 On April 2, 2001, Syme was killed when her vehicle collided with three parked cars on Cahuenga Boulevard in Los Angeles.
 Syme had been under the influence and also not belted in.
 Reeves told investigators that they were back together, and had brunch together in San Francisco the day before the accident.
 Reeves acted as a pallbearer for Syme, who was buried next to their daughter.
 He was scheduled to film the sequels to The Matrix the following spring, but sought "peace and time", according to friend Bret Domrose of Dogstar.

 Reeves has also been romantically linked to longtime friend and filmmaker Brenda Davis, to whose child he is godfather, and model-actress China Chow.
 Reeves also maintains a close friendship with his Bram Stoker's Dracula co-star Winona Ryder; after taking part in a wedding scene with a Romanian priest for the film, they still call each other "husband and wife" when speaking personally.

 In 2009, Reeves met Alexandra Grant at a dinner party; they went on to collaborate on two books together.
 They went public with their relationship in November 2019.

 Reeves is discreet about his spiritual beliefs, saying that it is something "personal and private".
 When asked if he was a spiritual person, he said that he believes "in God, faith, inner faith, the self, passion, and things", and that he is "very spiritual".
 Although he does not formally practice Buddhism, the religion has left a strong impression on him, especially after filming Little Buddha.
 He said, "Most of the things I've come away with from Buddhism have been human—understanding feelings, impermanence, and trying to understand other people and where they're coming from."
 In 2024, Reeves spoke on his thoughts about mortality, saying, "I'm thinking about death all the time.
 That's a good thing.
 Hopefully it's not crippling, but hopefully it's sensitised [us] to an appreciation of the breath we have, and the relationships that we have the potential to have."

+In 1988, Reeves was injured in a motorcycle accident while riding in Topanga; he had to undergo a splenectomy.
+Reeves was injured again on his motorcycle in 1996 when he swerved to avoid a car that pulled out from the curb.

 In 2023, the lipopeptide keanumycin, a substance deadly to fungi, was named in honour of Reeves.

-In October 2024, Reeves made his motorsport debut in the Toyota GR Cup North America where he finished in 25th on Race 1 and 24th on Race 2 at the Indianapolis Motor Speedway.